 1) dirty, soiled <hands black with grime> 2) characterized by the absence of light <a black night>b : reflecting or transmitting little or no light <black water>c : served without milk or cream <black coffee> 3) thoroughly sinister or evil : wicked <a black deed>b : indicative of condemnation or discredit <got a black mark for being late> 4) connected with or invoking the supernatural and especially the devil <black magic> <the black arts> 5) very sad, gloomy, or calamitous <black despair>b : marked by the occurrence of disaster <black Friday> 6) characterized by hostility or angry discontent : sullen <black resentment filled his heart> 7) characterized by grim, distorted, or grotesque satire <black humor>

 Before I go too far, let’s take a group project.
-This excise you can partake in regardless of your skin tone.
+This excise you can take part in regardless of your complexion.
 See the picture to the right?
 If you identify yourself as “black” go ahead and put your skin up to the black section of the picture.
 Does your skin tone match that color?
-Of course not, moreover have you met ANYONE whose skin complexion was that color?
+Of course not!
+In all honesty, have you met ANYONE whose skin complexion was that color?
 Even the darkest human being in the world is really just extra brown, want to know what the color black looks like?
 Close your eyes for a second.
 See that color that you could not see because all went dark?
 That is the true black, when light is not evident and black is omnipresent.
 Now are you beginning to see why they called us black?
 They are saying we do not exist.
-And if you refer to yourself as “white”, the same result took place when you matched up your skin to the white part of this picture right?
+And if you refer to yourself as “white”, I bet the result was the same you matched up your skin to the white part of this picture right?
 Have you ever met ANYONE who is that complexion?
 Not even someone who is albino is that color.
 Want to see the color white?
-It does not exist because true white is light.
+It does not exist because true white is invisible to the eyes.

-What these ogres attempted in the past to reduce our significance, we have taken the baton and nullified our significance into nothingness.
+What “they” attempted in the past to reduce our significance, we have taken the baton and nullified our significance into nothingness.
 We keep calling ourselves black not understanding the power of these words.
 Maybe we should be doing less protests and instead free ourselves first.
 Let us stop defining ourselves through the malicious word black and the endless labels we have been given in order to be divided from the rest of humanity.
 Ideally, all of humanity would just call ourselves human and put the noun of humanity above the endless adjectives we keep calling ourselves.
 But if that is not the case my fellow Ethiopian-Americans, can we at least not define ourselves as being absent of light and stop honoring Scipio’s deeds by calling ourselves African?

 Like Bob Marley sang once in Redemption Song, “emancipate yourself from mental slavery, none but ourselves can free our minds”.
 Harriet Tubman once noted that she freed a thousand slaves in her lifetime but that she could have saved a thousand more if only they knew they were slaves.
 It is high time for us to liberate ourselves from these corrosive and depraved words and instead take our rightful names.
 Centuries of doing the same thing over and over again is only leading us further and further into bondage.
 Instead of protesting outward and waiting for liberation from without, let us look within and free ourselves from the chains of the words we keep calling ourselves.
 There will not be a Moses coming to free us; we will have to free ourselves.
 Perhaps we can take modest steps towards redemption by first extricating ourselves from the word black.